ESMValGroup/ESMValCore/doc/quickstart/run.rst

     esmvaltool run --skip_nonexistent=True recipe_python.yml

-If Synda is installed (see http://prodiguer.github.io/synda/), it is possible to use it to automatically download the requested data from ESGF if it is not available locally:
+For running on systems without an internet connection, it is possible to disable searching for files on ESGF if they are not available locally by running:

 .. code:: bash

-    esmvaltool run --synda_download=True recipe_python.yml
+    esmvaltool run --offline=True recipe_python.yml

 It is also possible to select only specific diagnostics to be run.
 To tun only one, just specify its name.
 To provide more than one diagnostic to filter use